open-contracting/infrastructure/docs/reference/schema.md

 }
 </style>

-This section presents each field in the schema in tables with additional information in paragraphs.
+This page presents the fields in the OC4IDS schema in tables with additional information in paragraphs.
 Required fields are indicated in the **Required** column.
 For fields that reference a sub-schema, a link is provided to a table with details of the sub-schema.
 To see how the fields and sub-schemas fit together, consult the [schema browser](browser).

 ## Project